Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 Because of how the password checking was done it accessed certain memory locations depending on what part of the password was correct.
 Which memory locations it accessed could be determined by using the paging system.
 This made it possible to guess user passwords one character at a time, which was a serious security flaw.

-The bug was discovered in 1974 by a young computer scientist, Alan Bell.
-Alan joined BBN just a year before and was interested in the operating system, which was the most complicated piece of software that he encountered so far.
-He read the source code of Tenex in his own time to figure out how it worked, and this is how he discovered the flaw.
+This bug was discovered in 1974 by a young computer scientist, Alan Bell.
+Alan joined BBN just a year before and was interested in Tenex, which was the most complicated piece of software that he encountered so far.
+He read the source code of the operating system in his own time to figure out how it worked, and this is how he discovered the flaw.
 "At one point, I looked at the password checking routine and saw the flaw.
 I implemented code to exploit this flaw, proved that it successfully worked, and ran it on a few system accounts to verify that."

 ## Exploiting the bug